A New Model for Disaster Readiness

 The infrastructure exists.
 The workforce exists.
 The knowledge exists.
 These aren’t theoretical assets—they’re active community anchors equipped with sound systems, kitchens, staging areas, and most importantly, public trust.
 They’re professionals who routinely “build a city in a day” at events—exactly the skills communities need during disasters.

-And they’re ready.
-Ready for that last mile of integrated training to become critical partners in disaster readiness.
-Ready when government funds the coordination.
-Ready when we bridge the gap between everyday resilience and emergency response.
+Ready for that last mile of integrated training to become critical partners in disaster preparedness. #ReadyWhen we design the systems to coordinate local response. #ReadyWhen we bridge the gap between everyday resilience and emergency readiness.

 We can continue the current approach and watch our cultural infrastructure wash away in the next major storm, along with so many lives and livelihoods.
 Or we can fund emergency preparedness in a way that makes sense for Americans, at a scale commensurate with the risks we face.